mwweinberg/china-daily-email/README.md

 combine_rfa_qz.py is the most up to date functioning version.

-qz_simple.py can be used as a template to add new sites
+adder.py should be used to test new site configurations.